scriptrdotio/libraries/scripts/myfox/README.md

 You can also directly create an instance of the required device type, you will have to pass an OAuth token or an instance of the FoxClient class, in addition to the site id and the device id (or device label).

-All device type have a getData() method that returning data about the current device (the returned properties might vary depending on the device's type)
+All device types have a getData() method that returning data about the current device (the returned properties might vary depending on the device's type)
 ```
 // example